Thamizhini-D/bradford_assay_code/README.md

 # Data Processor
 #### Developed for the Bradford Assay

+#### Update 18/6/23
+This app does not run on web anymore, at least not on Heroku.
+Should you need it for data analysis, feel free to download the source code and run it on your Jupyter Notebook.
+However, it is highly recommended to try out ProteoMetrics, a revamped version of the same tool: https://github.com/Thamizhini-D/ProteoMetHub

 ## Introduction
 This is an interative web-application developed for visualizing and processing experimental data from the Bradford Assay - a widely used assay for protein quantitation in biochemical research.